MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-tfs-vsts.md

 ## Step 1: Create a storage account

-1. In the Azure portal, Contoso admins create a storage account (**contosodevmigration**).
+1. In the Azure portal, Contoso admins create a storage account (`contosodevmigration`).
-2. They place the account in their secondary region they use for failover - Central US.
+2. They place the account in their secondary region they use for failover (`Central US`).
 They use a general-purpose standard account with locally redundant storage.

     ![Storage account](./media/contoso-migration-tfs-vsts/storage1.png)